cianleypoldt/zenoa-engine/README.md

 ## Build Instructions

-Zenoa can benbuolt on most Unix-like systems.
+Zenoa can be built on most Unix-like systems.

 Before building Zenoa, make sure the following are installed on your system:

 - **Clang (C++17)** – C++ compiler